nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ## Star Fragment

 ### El Nido Triangle

+**Note:** Beginners can decide whether or not they would want to get a mini-star here It is 4 El Nido fights + CrabSteppa(Required Normal Fight) for the mini-star.

 - Head down the ladder heading to the right and down.
 Go to the right path again dodging everything and head down.
 - Get the chest (Star Fragment) surrounded by several fish.
 Those will chase you if you get in the circle.